Swiss Chard Lasagna

 - Spread about 1/2 cup of pasta sauce onto the bottom of an 8.5 x 11 glass or ceramic dish.
 Top with 3 lasagna noodles.
 Next add about 1/3 of the ricotta mixture, about 1/2 cup mozzarella cheese, and then about 3/4 cup pasta sauce.
 Repeat this 3 times total, but on the last layer put the remaining pasta sauce under the mozzarella cheese.
 Grate any remaining Parmesan cheese onto the top.
 (You can make it this far in advance and refrigerate until ready to bake if desired).

-- Cover with foil and bake for 45 minutes or until bubbling and cheese is melted.
-Remove foil for the last 10 minutes.
+- Cover with foil–sprayed with cooking spray to prevent sticking to the cheese–and bake for 45 minutes or until bubbling and cheese is melted.
+Remove foil for the last 5-10 minutes.